 Why not end your London trip with a West End show?
 London has one of the most incredible theatre scenes globally and is a strong rival to New York City’s Broadway plays.

 The area showcases numerous musicals, comedies, and straight plays, and it’s a fantastic spot to finish your 2 days in London.

 Practical Information for your 2-Day London Itinerary

 When is the best time to visit London

-The best time to visit London is during the summer months of June to August, because the weather is the best and you can enjoy London’s wonderful array of parks.
-Another excellent time is around Christmas time where London is vibrant, buzzing and you can visit Hyde Park’s Christmas Markets.
+The best time to visit London is during the summer months of June to August because the weather is the best and you can enjoy London’s wonderful array of parks.
+Another excellent time is around Christmas time when London is vibrant, and buzzing and you can visit Hyde Park’s Christmas Markets.

 How to get from the airport to the city center

 Train: The train from Heathrow Airport is an excellent option because it is quick and efficient.
 The cost is around 25 GBP for an express ticket and it takes about 25 minutes.